Muddykat-tech/mt-genetic-reinforcement/README.md

 # mt-genetic-reinforcement
 My Minor Thesis project investigating the viability of merging attributes of reinforcement learning and genetic algorithms to combat poor generalization in reward sparse enviroments.

-This branch has code that was used to help generate results for a Mixed Population Experiement with a single DQN agent in a genetic algorithms population while the GA Agents provide experience to a population memory buffer.

-This buffer has replaced the internal buffer of the DQN, and can be found referenced in the  ```scripts/ga/util/Holder.py``` file.

 ## Setup
 Python Version 3.7 <br>
 Import dependencies in ```scripts/requirements.txt```